 LINX improves symptoms of reflux through the usage of an implantable device.
 A small ring of magnets is wrapped around the lower esophagus, creating a new lower esophageal sphincter.
 The ring expands when swallowing food and drink.
 LINX does not require a permanent change to the anatomy.

-Bariatric surgery is an appropriate reflux treatment for some patients.
+Bariatric surgery (weight-loss surgery) is an appropriate reflux treatment for some patients.
 Weight loss can reduce reflux symptoms.